 It’s vital to restrict access to accounting systems to reduce the risk of employees or managers manipulating information and perpetrating fraud.

-Another authorized person should also regularly review any transaction changes in the system to uncover any irregular activity that may either point to an inadvertent error or outright fraud.
+Authorized persons should also regularly review any transaction changes in the system, to uncover any irregular activity that may either point to an inadvertent error or outright fraud committed by others.

 Periodically Reconcile Accounts, Transactions, and Business Activities

-Periodic reconciliations are an effective internal control since they can confirm that all account balances in the company’s accounting system match with the balances in independent accounts, including:
+Periodic reconciliations can confirm that all account balances in the company’s accounting system match with the balances in independent accounts, including:

 A trusted and authorized person should review all bank statements, check logs, and payment registers.
-That person should also review canceled checks (processed and cleared by the bank) to assure that all vendors, endorsements, reimbursements, and expenditures are recognized and legitimate.
+That person should also review canceled checks (processed and cleared by the bank) to assure that all vendor payments, reimbursements, and expenditures are recognized and legitimate.

 All routine banking activities should be carefully reviewed, such as cash deposits, cleared checks, and wired funds.
 Any differences during reconciliations will highlight errors and fraud.

 A double-entry accounting system is the foundation of modern accounting.
 It accomplishes important tasks, such as:

 - Protects the organization against costly accounting errors